The state pension is a regular payment to pensioners from the government.

 What is state pension age?

-So the younger you are now, the longer you will have to work before getting your pension.
-Exactly what age you become entitled to the state pension depends on when you were born.
+The precise age you become entitled to the state pension depends on when you were born.

 How much is the state pension?

 The state pension changed in 2016.
 If you retired before 6 April 2016, the full state pension amount is £125.95 per week (2018-19) and to qualify for the full amount, you needed at least 30 years-worth of National Insurance contributions or ‘credits’ (where contributions are paid by the government during periods of unemployment, maternity leave or caring, for example).

 If you retired after 6 April 2016, you'll be receiving the new state pension which is a flat-rate amount each week of £164.35 (2018-19), but the number of years required to qualify for the full amount has increased to 35 and there are also other factors to take into consideration.

 What do I need to know about the state pension?

 - You’ll have to pay tax on your pension if your total income (including work, income from property, private and state pensions) is more than your annual tax-free allowance.
 Personal allowances change each year and are dependent on age.
 For more details, see the GOV.UK website.

 - If you decide to carry on working past the official retirement age, you can still claim your state pension.
 But if you choose to defer payments, this can increase the amount that you get when you do eventually claim.

 - The state pension is included in the financial assessment for care at home or in a care home.

 You need to apply for the state pension – it doesn’t arrive automatically.
 You should receive a letter four months before you reach state pension age.
 You'll need this letter in order to complete your claim.
 If you don’t receive the letter, contact the pensions claim line.